DNA Test For Immigration Purposes

 What is an Immigration DNA Test?

-Below is a brief overview of what you can expect to experience going through this process.
+Below is a brief overview of what you can expect to experience going through this process:

 1. In order to perform a genetic test for immigration secondary evidence submission purposes.
 The petitioner must receive a Request For Evidence letter from USCIS, a U.S. Embassy/U.S. Consulate, or U.S. Passport Agency.

-Please note, performing a standard legal genetic test without receiving a Request For Evidence letter is not recommended.
+Please note, that performing a standard legal genetic test without receiving a Request For Evidence letter is not recommended.
 A non-immigration legal relationship test does not adhere to immigration’s standard for establishing a proper chain of custody for evidence submission.
-In the event, you perform a non-immigration test please keep in mind you may have to perform a second DNA relationship test to remain compliant with the DNA immigration testing process.

 2. Upon receipt of your RFE letter contact our office at 888-204-0583 to get started.

-4. Your case will be initiated by our partner AABB Accredited Lab.
+3. Your case will be initiated by our partner AABB Accredited Lab.

-5. An appointment will be scheduled for the petitioner if located in the United States and the lab will ship a DNA kit to the Embassy or Consulate.
+4. An appointment will be scheduled for the petitioner if located in the United States and the lab will ship a DNA kit to the Embassy or Consulate.

 Please note: All international DNA specimen collection appointments are handled specifically by an Embassy or Consulate official and not by the lab.
 Therefore the Embassy will contact your family directly with instructions regarding the beneficiary’s appointment details.

-6. The Embassy and its partner medical facility are responsible for scheduling and coordinating the beneficiary’s DNA specimen collections abroad.
+5. The Embassy and its partner medical facility are responsible for scheduling and coordinating the beneficiary’s DNA specimen collections abroad.

-7. Once the beneficiary’s samples are collected they will be shipped back to the lab in the U.S. for testing and analysis.
+5. Once the beneficiary’s samples are collected they will be shipped back to the lab in the U.S. for testing and analysis.

-8. Upon the completion of your results.
+6. Upon the completion of your results.
 A copy will be sent to the requesting immigration office and another copy will be sent to your home.

-United States DNA Sample Collection Process
+DNA Sample Collection Process:

-All DNA specimen collection for the participants located in the United States will be handled by our partner AABB-accredited laboratory.
+All DNA specimen collection for the participants located in the United States will be handled by our partner laboratory.
 Once the lab performs your case initiation, the coordination of our DNA specimen collection will be scheduled at facility near your home.

-Outside of United States DNA Sample Collection Process
+Outside The United States

-A Consular Officer and United States Immigration officers are allowed to accepted an accuracy 99.99% and higher to prove a claimed biological relationship.
 It should also be noted all DNA tests should be performed by an AABB (formerly known as the American Association of Blood Banks) accredited lab.
-All legal testing services we provide are under the strict supervision of our partner AABB accredited DNA lab.

 The cost of an immigration DNA test can vary depending on the type of test.
 Pricing starts $495.00 and up.